• Skip to primary navigation

 A bowl with gluten free flour, sourdough starter and water.

 Step 1: Add your gluten free sourdough starter, 2 cups flour, and 2 cups purified water to a bowl.
 Mix well and allow to rise for 4-6 hours.
-I like this batter to be wetter so that it has room to rise.
+I like this batter to be wetter so it has room to rise.
 We will add more flour before working the dough.

 Pizza dough on parchment paper.